Did you know your nonprofit organization can use an eCommerce store to help fund operations?

 Donations are money or gifts given without the expectation of receiving anything in return.
 The sale of goods, meanwhile—which includes selling products online—involves the giving of money in exchange for goods or services.

-This is an import distinction because, although you can issue tax receipts for donations if your nonprofit is a registered charity, you can’t generally issue tax receipts for the sale of goods.
+This is an important distinction because, although you can issue tax receipts for donations if your non-profit is a registered charity, you usually can’t issue tax receipts for the sale of goods.

-If your organization doesn’t correctly distinguish between the two, you could inadvertently:
+If your organization doesn’t correctly distinguish between the two correctly, you could inadvertently:

 - Issue tax receipts for the wrong transactions